germangar/algorizer/README.md

 I do think it provides a very intuitive and simple way of creating, backtesting and running trading bots for those with knowledge of python and/or pinescript.

 The project is still a work in progress so you'll most likely find a few nuissances.
 Specially when writing your script since I didn't add much error handling yet, so you'll find yourself reliant on Python's backtraces.
-However, **fetching the backtesting candles, fetching the real time price updates, running the backtest and running your strategy realtime is reliable at this point.**
+However, **fetching the backtesting candles, fetching the real time price updates, running the backtest and running your strategy realtime is reliable.** Backtest and realtime executing match properly.
+There is no lookahead nor repainting issues.

 Plotting capabilities: As of today it's capable of **plots, histograms, lines** (point to point) and **markers** (labels), as it's capable of creating subpanels and targetting these to them.
 Horizontal lines, boxes and tables are still in the to do list.
 Tables and horizontal lines remain in the To Do list.